lisboalien/testcafe_ninjaone/README.md

 npm run test:chrome
 ```

-To run all the tests in other browser you just need to replace `chrome` with any of the following values
+To run all the tests in other browsers you just need to replace `chrome` with any of the following values
 ```
 [
     chrome:headless,